 Broker Commissions and Fees

 Brokers earn a basic commission for their services, and sometimes charge extra fees as well.
 Commissions are typically based on a percentage of the annual premium and are included in the premium that you pay.
 In other words, a broker’s basic commission is built into the insurer’s rates, so everyone pays them whether they use a broker or not.
 Fees, on the other hand, may be charged for certain extra services.
 You’ll need to make sure you know what, if any, fees will be charged when working with a broker.
 Extra fees are generally paid directly to the broker.

 You can find an insurance professional in your community in a number of ways:

 - Contact assocations that focus on health insurance or small business.
 Often they can direct you to brokers.
-The California Association of Health Underwriters and the California Chamber of Commerce are just two examples.
+Your state or local association of health underwriters or chamber of commerce are just two examples.

 - Ask trusted advisors, such as your accountant or attorney.

 - Check with other business owners about their experiences.